 In the absence of randomness, the spin-$1/2$ $J_1 - J_2$ triangular Heisenberg model exhibits an intermediate spin-liquid phase for $0.07 \lesssim J_{2} \lesssim 0.15$ according to the previous study~\cite{Imada2014, bishop2015, SRWhite2015, DNSheng2015, iqbal2016, ian2016}, which is sandwiched between the $120^{0}$ N\'eel phase and the stripe phase.
 First of all, we identify the intermediate nonmagnetic phase from the vanishing magnetic orders that are extrapolated to the thermodynamic limit using the torus data up to $36$ sites (see Appendix~\ref{App:J1J2Model}).
 Our estimations qualitatively agree with the previous results although the ED data slightly overestimate the intermediate regime because of the finite-size effects.
 Next, we focus on the system with bond randomness.

 In the magnetic order phases, bond randomness is not directly coupled with the order parameter and it has been found that only a finite bond randomness may kill the magnetic order ~\cite{TSakai2014,laf2006,Kawamura2017}.
-In order to quantitatively characterize how the ordering strength decreases with bond randomness, we introduce two magnetic order parameters: (I) square sublattice magnetization for the $120^{0}$ N\'eel antiferromagnetic (NAF) phase~\cite{TSakai2014, Kawamura2015}
+In order to quantitatively characterize how the ordering strength decreases with bond randomness, we introduce two magnetic order parameters.
+The first is the square sublattice magnetization for the $120^{0}$ N\'eel antiferromagnetic (NAF) phase~\cite{TSakai2014, Kawamura2015}

-where $\alpha=1,2,3$ represent the three sublattices of the $120^{0}$ order (which is labeled by the three different colors in Appendix~\ref{App:FSClusters}).
+where $\alpha=1,2,3$ represents the three sublattices of the $120^{0}$ order (which is labeled by the three different colors in Appendix~\ref{App:FSClusters}).
 For the classical $120^{0}$ N\'eel state, the spins in the same sublattice order ferromagnetically and the spins in the different sublattices are in the same plane with $120^{0}$ angle structure.
-So actually we have normalized $m_{s}^{2}$ to $1$ in the classical case by using the expectation value $(N/6)(N/6+1)$ of the total spin operator in sublattice.
-In quantum case, the definition of Eq.~\eqref{eq:msqrt120AF} describes the residual order after considering quantum fluctuations.
-(II) square sublattice magnetization for the stripe antiferromagnetic phase~\cite{Kawamura2015}
+So actually we have normalized $m_{s}^{2}$ to $1$ in the classical case by using the expectation value $(N/6)(N/6+1)$ of the total spin operator in the sublattice.
+In the quantum case, the definition of Eq.~\eqref{eq:msqrt120AF} describes the residual order after considering quantum fluctuations.
+The second is the square sublattice magnetization for the stripe antiferromagnetic phase~\cite{Kawamura2015}

-where $\beta=1,2$ represent the two sublattices of the stripe order. $m_{str}^{2}$ has also been normalized to 1 in the classical stripe phase.
+where $\beta=1,2$ represents the two sublattices of the stripe order. $m_{str}^{2}$ has also been normalized to 1 in the classical stripe phase.
 According to the spin-wave theory~\cite{neuberger1989}, the magnetic orders follow the size scaling behavior

 We use the leading behavior of this scaling function $1/\sqrt{N}$ to estimate the magnetic order strength in the thermodynamic limit through finite-size scaling.